Dodge City police investigating abuse case involving 5-month old baby

 DODGE CITY, Kan.
 (KSNW) – The Dodge City Police Department announced on their Facebook page Monday that they were contacted by Wesley Medical Center in Wichita on Saturday concerning a child abuse case.

-According to the DCPD, a five-month-old baby from Dodge City was being treated at Wesley for multiple brain bleeds believed to have been sustained at his Dodge City, Kansas home.
+According to the DCPD, a 5-month-old baby from Dodge City was being treated at Wesley for multiple brain bleeds believed to have been sustained at his Dodge City home.

 A subsequent investigation by detectives resulted in an arrest warrant issued for the baby’s father on the alleged charge of abuse of a child and aggravated battery.